ctevans/Databases-in-the-Physical-Layer/README.md

 This project is divided into three phases.

+#### Phase #1: Parsing
-#### Phase #1, Given a huge dump of reviews... let's parse it into something that we can later load into a database and actually make use of.
+Given a huge dump of reviews... let's parse it into something that we can later load into a database and actually make use of.

-# Phase #2: Given the parsed files
+This is written in python version 3.x, to run it I typically just called it on the commandline.
+This python file however EXPECTS to have the following present:
+*Give it some sort of input file.
+(For now I have this hard coded, I may make it more flexible later.

+This file will CREATE the following files:
+*reviews.txt
+*pterms.txt
+*rterms.txt
+*scores.txt

+#### Phase #2: Loading into our database (But before that... the ever essential sorting!)